 - Offer an early-bird discount code that’s only available for the first day (or even a few hours) to encourage visitors to make purchases right away.

-- If you have the time, set up an automated email campaign that will automatically be sent to people who make a purchase.
+- If you have the time, set up an automated email campaign that will automatically send to people who make a purchase.
 This is a great way to gather reviews or encourage return visits.

 These tips are by no means a complete list, but I hope they can help you to launch a basic online store and get some income rolling in!
 Keep in mind that an online shop isn’t something you set up and forget about.
 It constantly changes and evolves as your business and experience grow.